aurelia/aurelia/docs/user-docs/router-lite/configuring-routes.md

 {% embed url="https://stackblitz.com/edit/router-lite-optional-param?ctl=1&embed=1&file=src/my-app.ts" %}

-Note that there is a additional link added to the `products.html` to fetch a random product.
+Note that there is an additional link added to the `products.html` to fetch a random product.

 ```html
 <li>